Toothache Relief

-This is such an effective home remedy for tooth ache that enterprising manufacturers produced garlic olive oil for commercial use.
+Garlic is so effective for toothache that enterprising manufacturers produce garlic olive oil for commercial use.
 The garlic in your kitchen however, is safer because you are sure it is not mixed with anything you are allergic to.
-The following people should take caution when using this treatment: people with severe wounds, pregnant women, very young children, and persons with debilitating diseases.

 Echinacea Herb

-This herb is a good home remedy for toothaches.
+Another of the home remedies for a toothache is Echinacea.
 A tincture is prepared from this herb and then used as a paste or a toothache drop.
 You can also gargle with the solution when you have colds or sore throat.
 Since it has an antibacterial property, it can serve as a cleansing solution or tincture on wounds.
-The many uses of this herb make it one of the ideal home remedies for a toothache.
-Contraindications involve its over-usage.
-Too much of anything is usually harmful.
-You should have no allergies to the herb as well.

 Saline Water

-Saline water or salt solution is another good tooth ache home remedy.
-To a glass of warm water add one half teaspoon of plain table salt and mix until dissolved.
-This will produce your saline water solution.
 You do not drink this but use it to gargle.
 You can increase the salt concentration as long as you use it only to gargle.
-This natural remedy for toothache alleviates toothache pain and swelling.
+This natural toothache cure alleviates pain and swelling around your tooth.
 It is also an excellent treatment for mouth sores because of its sodium and chloride content.

 I used suggestions from another website and here are the results: cotton swab with vanilla extract didn’t help.
 Vodka swished by tooth helped a little but not enough.
 Garlic pressed on tooth made pain go away.
 I also swished with vinegar after that, but not sure if it helped as the garlic did.
 I have a hole in my tooth but it did not have decay last time dentist looked at it.
 Going to see the dentist today.
 UGH HATE the dentist; had a sadomasochistic dentist when I was a child.
 I swear, he really was.